hlissner/evil-snipe/README.md

   * Backspace works in the snipe prompt.
   * Press `s<Enter>` to repeat the last snipe. `S<enter>` does the inverse.
   * `;` and `,` repeat support (as well as `s/S` and `n/N` support; see below)
+  * `evil-snipe-repeat-scope`, separate from `evil-snipe-scope`, controls the scope of searches and highlighting when repeating searches.
+The default is `'whole-line`.

 ### Planned